 How to Make Pepperoncini Pickles

 When our pepperoncini plant started producing like crazy, I knew we wouldn’t be able to eat them all fresh before they started going bad.
+And there’s only so much Pepperoncini Hot Sauce one needs.
 I love the Mediterranean style pickled pepperoncini that you can buy in the store, so I wanted to try and make something similar to that.
 Still, I didn’t have quite enough to can them, so I went searching for a quick refrigerator pickled pepperoncini recipe.
 I found one on the Blessings Overflowing blog that looked good, so I adapted that recipe here.

 Refrigerator Pickled Pepperoncini Recipe